 Step 6: Steak!

 To cut it into steaks, just carefully slice through the meat following the space between the bones.
 The only difficult portion will be around the chine bone, which you'll need to trim around before cutting off and discarding.
-You'll end up with thick steaks, each ready to serve about 2 people.
+You'll end up with thick steaks, each ready to serve about two people.

 Step 8: Bag And Cook